diepnguyenhoang/my_website/_docs/assignments/week02.md

 2. Then, since building a website theme is quite challenging for me, I will make use of the existing website template/theme, downloaded from the [Fabacademy_oulu](https://gitlab.com/fabacademy_oulu/students_template_site), and copied the whole downloaded folder to my local repo (folder *my_website*).

-3. I remove the 2 files which I don’t need for GitHub
+3. The template folder I downloaded will contain these files (as picture shown below), but I will remove the 2 files which I don’t need for GitHub

 	![](../images/github-template.jpg)

 4. Configure the site

 	In the template folder which I have just downloaded: